Anthonypaige/investnurenergy/src/content/post/what-is-the-energy-efficient-home-improvement-credit-.md

 ---
-publishDate: 2023-11-01T00:00:00Z
+publishDate: 2023-11-070:00:00Z
 title: What is the Energy Efficient Home Improvement Credit?
-excerpt: The Energy Efficient Home Improvement Credit (25C) is more than just a tax incentive; it's a catalyst for change in the way we approach our energy
+excerpt: Uncover the essentials of the Energy Efficient Home Improvement Credit and its role in promoting sustainable home upgrades.
+Learn how this credit can lead to significant energy savings and enhanced home sustainability.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/EEHU-1-cover-art.png?raw=true
 category: Energy Efficient Home Upgrades
 tags: